roam-qgis/Roam/README.rst

 environment with a minimal interface

 As |name| is just QGIS you can use your normal QGIS project files (.qgs) in order to create mapping projects.
-Forms in the project are loaded baseed on the naming of layers in the project.
-A form can be bound to the layer "Sewer Main" and will be useable in any project that includes the lyaer "Sewer Main".
+Forms are loaded based on the naming of layers in the project.
+E.g. A form can be bound to the layer "Sewer Main" and will be useable in any project that includes a layer with the name "Sewer Main".
+Note QGIS allows you rename layers without renaming the underlying file name.

 Requirements
 -------------